-- 1. The Corporation did not grant share-based awards and has no pension plans. - 2.
-Option-based awards reflect the grant date fair value of options that is estimated using the Black-Scholes option pricing model.
-The indicated amounts are fair value calculations rather than payments by the Corporation to the NEO.
-The following assumptions were used to estimate the fair value of options on the date of the grant, for inclusion as stock-based compensation expense during the financial year ended December 31, 2020:
+1. The Company did not grant share-based awards and has no pension plans.

+2. Option-based awards reflect the grant date fair value of options that is estimated using the Black-Scholes option pricing model.
+The indicated amounts are fair value calculations rather than payments by the Company to the NEO.
+The following assumptions were used to estimate the fair value of options on the date of the grant, for inclusion as stock-based compensation expense during the financial year ended December 31, 2022 and December 31, 2020:

-2020
+2022 2020

-Risk free interest rate -0.139%
+Risk free interest rate 1.42% -0.139%

-Weighted average life (years) 3.0
+Weighted average life (years) 3.0 3.0

-Expected volatility 90%
+Expected volatility 90% 90%

-Expected dividend yield 0%
+Expected dividend yield 0% 0%

 - 3. Bonuses, if any, are approved by the Board on the recommendation of the Compensation Committee and paid in the year following the financial year in respect of which they are awarded. - 4.
 All other compensation is comprised of perquisites not generally available to all employees and that in aggregate were worth less than \$50,000 or 10% of the NEO's total salary or consulting fees for the financial year and also includes termination payments. - 5.
-Total compensation is comprised in part of option-based awards that are fair value calculations and were not paid by the Corporation nor received by the NEO. - 6.
-The individual is also a director of the Corporation but does not receive any additional compensation for acting in such capacity. - The amounts that were earned in 2019 but not paid in 2019, the Corporation subsequently paid (partially in shares) in August and September 2020, via debt exchange arrangements stipulated in the Company's UK June 2020 prospectus. - 8.
-The remuneration paid also includes 2019 unpaid remuneration and payment for unused holiday days.

-- 9. The total amount represents remuneration from July 2, 2020 to December 31, 2020 and consulting fees for the period from January 1, 2020 to June 30, 2020. - 10.
-The amount represents consulting fees. - 11.
+Total compensation is comprised in part of option-based awards that are fair value calculations and were not paid by the Company nor received by the NEO. - 6.
+The individual is also a director of the Company but does not receive any additional compensation for acting in such capacity. - 7.
+The remuneration includes payment for unused holiday days. - 8.
+The remuneration paid also includes 2019 unpaid remuneration and payment for unused holiday days. - 9.
+The total amount represents remuneration from July 2, 2020 to December 31, 2020 and consulting fees for the period from January 1, 2020 to June 30, 2020. - 10.
 The amount includes remuneration paid from July 2, 2020 to December 31, 2020, consulting fees paid for the period from January 1, 2020 to June 30, 2020 and payment of outstanding 2019 consulting fees.